usnistgov/5gdeploy/README.md

 # start a scenario
 cd ~/compose/20230601
-docker compose up -d
+./compose.sh up # or 'docker compose up -d' in single-host deployment
-# You can only run one scenario at a time.
+# You may only run one scenario at a time.
 Shutdown other scenarios before starting one.
 # Generally a scenario takes 30~60 seconds to start and stabilize, please be patient.

 # start a scenario with traffic capture
 cd ~/compose/20230601
-docker compose create
-dumpcap -i br-cp -i br-n2 -i br-n3 -w ~/1.pcapng  # run this in another console docker compose up -d
+./compose.sh create # or 'docker compose create' in single-host deployment dumpcap -i br-cp -i br-n2 -i br-n3 -w ~/1.pcapng  # run this in another console ./compose.sh up # or 'docker compose up -d' in single-host deployment

 # list running containers
 docker ps -a